YCHuang0610/LbGP-gut-microbiome/README.md

 # LbGP-gut-microbiome
-Code repository of LbGP article
+It is a code repository of LbGP article